mgmihir44/Traffic-Light-Control-System/README.md

 Limitation:
 - The System in no interrupt driven.
-- The System does not use BIT specific addressing to Set and Clear Signals and get input from Switches.
+- The System does not use BITs to Set and Clear Signals and get input from Switches, uses the entire Port.

 [Video](https://youtu.be/gMDjTUCRp6U)